-CHECKLIST ITEMS CHECKS COMPLETED COMMENTS

-YES NO NOT REQUIRED

-Pit lid levels are flush with FSL.

-Pit lid levels and FSL provide detention as specified in bioretention areas.

-Number of plants as specified in bioretention areas.

-Pit lid (frames) are sitting on all sides.

-Pit lids are off and pits are clean.

-Lot levels and grading is satisfactory.

-Top soil is in place.

-Nature strips are free of debris.

-No subsidence has been identified.

-Fire hydrants and fire plugs in place and marked in accordance with Fire Service Guidelines published by the fire authority and are at the correct level.
+CHECKLIST ITEMS CHECKS COMPLETED COMMENTS YES NO NOT REQUIRED Fire hydrants and fire plugs in place and marked in accordance with Fire Service Guidelines published by the fire authority and are at the correct level.
 Service Authority assets are at the correct level.
 Outfalls have grates to prevent entry and are locked with an acceptable Council key.
 EMP provisions are in position.
 Pump station is OK and operational manuals have been handed over.
 Defects list has been agreed to.
 Asset statement and as constructed plans have been provided.
 Certificate of Practical Completion has been issued.
 Were maintenance staff present at the meeting or is a separate handover meeting required?